Banksy suggests stunt didn't go quite to plan

 The clip is accompanied by the message, "In rehearsals it worked every time..."

-Described as a "director's cut," the three-minute video offers further evidence of how the anonymous artist installed the shredding device.
+Described as a "director's cut," the three-minute video offers further evidence of how the anonymous artist installed the shredder.
 The footage implies that the stunt was initiated via a handheld device, although it is unclear whether the close-up shot of a button being pressed was captured at the sale.

 The video also appears to poke fun at the art industry.
 Scenes seemingly recorded at a pre-sale event have been edited to feature snippets of conversation like "Oh gracious!" and "more Champagne?"